Current Grinnell Students

-- Students planning to participate in an off-campus study program during the fall 2022 semester will be receive their aid notification after their program’s cost has been published.
+- Students planning to participate in an off-campus study program during the fall semester will receive their aid notification after their program’s cost has been published.
 This may be as late as June.

 - Students missing the April 1 deadline will be processed on a rolling basis after all on-time applicants are notified of their financial aid eligibility.
 Grant assistance may be impacted when deadlines are not met.

 You will receive an email as soon as your financial aid has been posted to the online financial aid office (student login required).

 The financial aid application process opens around Oct.
 1 annually.
 You should regularly review the status of the required documents.
 New documents may be added, especially after filing your FAFSA, or the status of a document may change.
 Log in to the online financial aid office (student login required) and click on the menu to find the My Documents and Aid Messages tab.
 On the top of the screen, check to be sure you are viewing the 2023–24 academic year.

 Should I submit my parents’ 2021 federal tax returns and W-2 forms?

 Do not submit 2021 tax documents unless they are specifically requested by the Office of Financial Aid.

 Should I submit my parents’ 2022 federal tax returns and W-2 forms?

 Do not submit 2022 federal tax documents unless estimated 2022 income was used for your current year (2022–23) financial aid.
 If this applies to you, the documents will be listed on the My Documents and Aid Messages section of the online financial aid office (student login required) and should be submitted directly to the Office of Financial Aid.